Rev. Stephanie Foretich-McKey, Pastor

 As a lifelong United Methodist, Stephanie felt her calling in God’s quiet nudging during the practice of contemplative prayer.
 The intersection of Christianity and Buddhist meditation brought her to a place of seeking God in the present moment.

 Before becoming a pastor, Stephanie was an associate chaplain at Emory University and a chaplain resident at Gwinnett Medical Center, an urban Trauma Center Hospital.
 She received her Masters of Divinity from Candler School of Theology and her Masters of Arts in Teaching from Belhaven College.
 In addition, she earned her Bachelor’s Degree in Religious Studies from the University of Georgia in 2005.
 Before her calling into ministry, she was a K-12 Art Teacher for a small private school for students with special needs.
-Being in ministry with the Cartwright class at St. Paul’s is a wonderful way that God has brought her past experience to the present through serving those who are differently-abled.
+Being in ministry with the Cartwright class at St. Paul’s was a wonderful way that God brought her experience to good use through serving those who are differently-abled.

 During her free time, she enjoys swimming, yoga, and painting.
 Stephanie is married with two children.
 They are thrilled to be living in Asheville together because of the gorgeous Blue Ridge Mountain landscape, the music and arts, and of course, the great food!